shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/admin-log-level-report.md

     }
 ```

 ## Step 2.
-POST the request to the Report Service
+POST the request to the report service

 You `POST` the JSON request and get back a `report_id`.